 The RIBA Certificate of Professional Experience may be used by candidates who have substantial architectural practice professional experience as an alternative to completing PEDR sheets.
-The Certificate is now available as an online recording format on the PEDR website (www.pedr.co.uk).
+Certificates must currently be approved offline, by mentors and PSAs.
+RIBA are looking to develop this section in a future improvements phase.